Mali /

 Dogon culture is closely connected to the cosmos.
 An example of this link is the fact that they believe that demigods called Nommos came from Sirius.
 According to Dogon ancestors, Sirius is made up of three stars, two of which orbit the third.
 In 1995, two French astronomers concluded that Sirius was a system made up of three stars - Sirius A, Sirius B and Sirius C-.
 The third is visually undetectable (not even with telescopes) and only inferred by complicated mathematical studies on electromagnetic fields.

-It is quite a mystery how the Dogon people have come to accumulate such wisdom and knowledge about the cosmos.
+It is quite a mystery how the Dogon tribe of Mali have come to accumulate such wisdom and knowledge about the cosmos.

 They usually paint the wall of caves representing elements of their culture.